WLAN-Pi/wlanpi-documentation/docs/faq.md

 To answer the question about replacement hardware, the honest answer is that there is no definite date for a replacement hardware platform being available.
 The team has recently looked at the new NEO3 board from Friendly Elec, but this has been discounted as a replacement at this time due to a number of technical limitations which ruled it out.

+The "Rock Pi E" SBC was considered as a possible successor to the NEO2, but after investigation, there were a number of challenges which meant that it was discounted from further consideration.

-The team is currently investigating the "Rock Pi E" SBC as a possible replacement to the NEO2, though this will require an additional HAT to provide additional features that are required.
-Realistically, given the requirement for the fabrication of an additional HAT and items such as printed cases, the end of 2020 is probably a realistic time-frame for new hardware being available.
+The team is currently investigating (yet another!) alternative SBC as a possible replacement to the NEO2.
+This will require an additional carrier board/HAT to provide additional features and connectivity that are on our requirements list.
+It's always tricky to provide exact timescales, but as of March 2021, we are hopeful of having a finalised platform within around a 3 months time-frame.
 As we move closer to finalising hardware details, we will be able to provide a more accurate timescale assessment - stay tuned!

 ## Where can I get hold of a WLAN Pi kit?